Squarespace Review (2025) — The Key Pros and Cons to Consider

 There are four Squarespace pricing plans available:

-If you’d like to try Squarespace out before buying a subscription, a two-week trial is available, which you can access here.
+If you’d like to try Squarespace out before buying a subscription, a two-week free trial is available.

 When it comes to the key differences between Squarespace pricing plans, the main things to look out for are:

-- Ecommerce features — all Squarespace plans except the ‘Personal’ one let you sell physical products online, and as you go up the pricing ladder, the features for doing so become more sophisticated.
+• Ecommerce features — as you go up the pricing ladder, the features for selling online become more sophisticated.

-- Adding CSS and scripts — the ‘Personal’ plan doesn’t let you add CSS or JavaScript to your site.
+• Adding CSS and scripts — the ‘Basic’ plan doesn’t let you add CSS or JavaScript to your site.
 This makes it difficult to add bespoke design customizations or integrate third-party services.

-- Contributors – the ‘Personal’ plan lets two people edit your site or add content to it; all the other plans let an unlimited number of contributors do so.
+• Contributors – the ‘Basic’ plan lets two people edit your site or add content to it; all the other plans let an unlimited number of contributors do so.

-- Integrations — connections to certain third party apps and services like Opentable, ChowNow, Amazon and Mailchimp are only available on the ‘Business’ or higher plans.
+• Integrations — connections to certain third party apps and services like Opentable, ChowNow, Amazon and Mailchimp are only available on the ‘Core’ or higher plans.
 (The Facebook pixel can only be used on these plans too).

-- Marketing features – on the $36 per month ‘Business’ plan and higher you can use Squarespace’s promotional pop-ups and banners.
+• Marketing features – on the $36 per month ‘Core’ plan and higher you can use Squarespace’s promotional pop-ups and banners.
 These allow you to highlight particular offers on your website, or ask users to sign up to mailing lists.
 You can also add ‘mobile information bars’ on these plans (pictured below).

-- Site analytics — you don’t get access to these on the ‘Personal’ plan.
+• Ecommerce analytics — you don’t get access to these on the ‘Basic’ plan.

 Now that we’ve looked at some of the key differences between pricing plans, it’s time to take a look at a particularly important aspect of Squarespace: the visuals.